tldr: we built a new state of the art people search.

-To get there, we end to end trained our retrieval system for people search and built an ingestion pipeline for 1B+ people and 50M+ updates per week.
+To get here, we trained our retrieval system for people search and indexed 1B+ people using hybrid retrieval that combines fine tuned Exa embeddings with Exa search.
+Our ingestion pipeline is built for 50M+ updates per week.

-We analyzed 10,000 historical people queries from exa.ai and clustered them to understand real usage patterns.
-Three dominant categories emerged:
+We analyzed 10,000 historical people queries from exa.ai and clustered them to identify dominant usage patterns.
+3 key categories emerged:

-We sampled real executives and founders across four company strata:
+We sampled executives and founders across 4 categories of companies.

 |---|---|